USDOS/HITMAN/README.md

 # Project HITMAN

-# Project Highly Intuative Technology & Multi-Dimensional Artificial Network (HIT MAN) 🌐💡
+## 🌐💡The Project Highly Intuative Technology & Multi-Dimensional Artificial Network (HIT MAN) represents a pioneering venture by the US Department of Special Projects and Unified Response Services (US-SPURS) Office of Research and Development (O-R&D).
+This cutting-edge initiative is meticulously structured to navigate a comprehensive developmental pathway:

 *An Innovation by the US Department of Special Projects and Unified Response Services (US-SPURS) Office of Research and Development (O-R&D)*